Mathii0402/MCode-Comiplier/README.md

     make sure pip is installed in your machine.

 ## RUN:
-    -move to mypy directory in terminal using the command cd mypy python manage.py runserver-->to run the webserver
+    - move to mypy directory in terminal using the command cd mypy python manage.py runserver-->to run the webserver

 ## Main Features: